Olex2/help/gui/EN/work/toolbox_work.md

 - Peak Slider
 - Disorder Tools

+# disorder tools-target
+Tools for dealing with disordered structures

+# growing-target
+Expand the structure on the screen

+# finishing-target
+Tools for quickly sorting atoms and making images

 # Labels
 It is possible to customise the labels in the model display.
 If a particular property is not applicable to any atom, there will be no label, e.g., if '<c>labels -o</c>' (see below) is typed and all atoms have occupancy 1, no atoms will be labelled.